Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I claim home insurance as a tax deduction?

 Generally, no — but there are exceptions.
-If a dedicated part of your home is used for business, like a home office, you may be able to deduct part of your home insurance costs.
+If a dedicated part of your home is used for business, like a home office, you may be able to deduct part of your home insurance costs for expenses, repairs, utilities and home or renters insurance.

 And if your home is damaged in a federally recognized natural disaster, like a hurricane, you may be able to write off expenses that your home insurance didn’t cover.